 - Yard waste must be cut to proper lengths and placed in containers for collection.
 Containers need to be plastic or metal and not exceed 40 gallons in capacity and not weigh more than 50 pounds.

 Do NOT use the recycling or trash cart for yard waste.

 - Branches must be cut in lengths of four feet or less.
 All branches, leaves, twigs, berries, clippings, etc. must be placed in containers.

-- Yard waste is NOT accepted in plastic bags.
+- Yard waste is NOT accepted in plastic bags or paper bags.